-Open the multipurpose tray to a position that let the left and right tray hinge slots (A) align with the rectangular mounting posts (B).
+1. Open the multipurpose tray to a position that allows the left and right tray hinge slots (A) to align with the rectangular mounting posts (B).
 Pull upward on each tray hinge to remove the tray from the two mounting posts.
-Be careful not to break the hinges or lose the O-ring from the left mounting post.
+Be careful not to break the hinges.

 - 2. Remove the upper deflector. - 3.
-Remove the paper out sensor.
-(1250, 1620, 1650 and 2420) - 4.
+Remove the paper out sensor. - 4.
 Remove the screws (A) mounting the multipurpose tray/lower deflector assembly. - 5.
 Remove the multipurpose tray/lower deflector assembly.